lilxyzw/VRCLightVolumes/Documentation/HowToUse_TVScreensIntegration.md

 `Anti Flickering` - Enables smoothing algorithm that tries to smooth out flickering that is usually a problem.
 Recommended to always be turned on.

-`Target Light Volumes` - List of the **Light Volumes** that should be affected by the Light Volume TVGI script
+`Target Light Volumes` - List of the **Light Volumes** that should be affected by the Light Volume TVGI script.

 `Target Point Light Volumes` - List of the **Point Light Volumes** that should be affected by the Light Volume TVGI script.
 Usually you don't need it at all.